kcmerrill/alfred/TFM.md

 Set the directory to where the task should be run.
 Any component or command run will be relative to `dir`.
 The string will be `evaluated` and if a valid exit code is returned, will be the value set.
 By default, the directory is set to where the alfred files are found.

-One thing to note.
-Be careful when using dir with `multitask`, as the order is not guarenteed to be run.
+This is multitask safe.

+One key thing to note is that the task is run relative to `dir` relative to where the previous task that spawned the current task was run.
+So if have task A that calls B and C, and task A changes directory, task B and C are now relative to where task A changed directories to.

 ```yaml
 dir: